-9.0 Enforcement Action
+10. Enforcement Action

-- 9.1 The Health and Safety Service endeavors wherever possible to use informal means to achieve compliance with the law.
-Where there is evidence of imminent risk, flagrant breaches of the law, or persistent failure to maintain standards, the service will exercise their powers in accordance with its Enforcement Policy, and will follow the general principles of proportionality, consistency, transparency and targeting of resources when applying the law. - 9.2 Since 1 April 2022, the service has served six improvement notices following matters relating to electrical installations, workplace transport and work at height concerns.
-Seventeen prohibition notices were served following evidence of imminent risk, including falls from height, unsafe racking, and matters relating to non surgical buttock augmentation injections.
-One simple caution was also issued for concerns relating to poor management of legionella in a hotel.
+- 10.1 The Health and Safety Service endeavors wherever possible to use informal means to achieve compliance with the law.
+Where there is evidence of imminent risk, flagrant breaches of the law, or persistent failure to maintain standards, the service will exercise their powers in accordance with its Enforcement Policy, and will follow the general principles of proportionality, consistency, transparency and targeting of resources when applying the law. - 10.2 Since April 2023, the service has served four improvement notices following matters relating to conditions of floors and traffic routes, failure to maintain work equipment in an efficient state and working order, damaged racking, and the need for assistance via a competent person.
+One prohibition notice has been served following evidence of imminent risk, which included matters relating to the safe use of a forklift truck.

-10.0 Cooling Tower Registration
+11. Cooling Tower Registration

-- 10.1 Many large factories and office blocks have cooling towers and evaporative condensers associated with their air conditioning units.
+- 11.1 Many large factories and office blocks have cooling towers and evaporative condensers associated with their air conditioning units.
 As there is a risk of spreading legionnaires disease from these units all premises where cooling towers and evaporative condensers are situated must register with the Council under The Notification of Cooling Towers and Evaporative Condensers Regulations 1992.
-There are currently 27 sites with cooling towers registered with the authority. - 10.2 Registered premises within Wolverhampton which are enforced by the Council for health and safety may be subject to an inspection / intervention visit.
+There are currently 12 sites with cooling towers and or evaporative condensers registered with the authority. - 11.2 Registered premises within Wolverhampton which are enforced by the Council for health and safety may be subject to an inspection / intervention visit.